mathamphetamine/Renaissance_Stock_Ranking/README.md

 - **Script**: A file containing Python code that can be executed
 - **Module**: A Python file containing definitions and statements that can be imported and used in other Python files

-## Installation for Non-Technical Users
+## Installation

-If you're not familiar with Python or command-line interfaces, here's a simplified guide:
+Here's a simplified guide:

 ### Windows Installation
 1. **Install Python**: